Priyanshu475/MYFitnessPal_MERN/README.md

-#  Build-in Help to make your own diet plan through food details fetched by external API-Calorieninjas.
+#  Build-in Food details retrieved from external API-Calorieninjas can be used to create your own diet plan.
 ![Login-page1](https://github.com/Priyanshu475/MyFitnessPal_MERN/assets/96469123/20006e8c-44c2-42c8-83fe-7330957ac2d3)

 </br>
 </br>

-# Developed a special section with best in class exercise for the targeted muscle with all the requires learning
+# Designed a dedicated Section with best-in-class exercises for the targeted muscle, as well as all the necessary learning along with it.
 ![learn-chest-exercise1](https://github.com/Priyanshu475/MyFitnessPal_MERN/assets/96469123/0d5093e9-148e-4da6-8411-1dd86a776dda)

-# Helps you in all your Fitness goals !!!
+# Helps you achieve all of your fitness objectives!!!